jiripudil/jiripudil.cz/src/blog/posts/2014-10-25-blazing-fast-file-upload-through-nginx.md

 The improvement is called [Nginx Upload Module](http://www.grid.net.ru/nginx/upload.en.html).
 It simply skips the part where the file is passed to PHP backend to be read and written once again.
-It saves the uploaded file to a temporary directory and only provides //information// about the file to PHP via POST variables that you can configure.
+It saves the uploaded file to a temporary directory and only provides *information* about the file to PHP via POST variables that you can configure.
 (Besides, if you've been using Apache so far, you should get quite a performance boost just by employing Nginx.)